icons8/lunacy-docs/docs/comments.md

 ---

 You can use comments to keep your notes and to-do lists or discuss designs with your teammates and customers.
-Here's a short video explainer on how to work with comments in Lunacy.
+Here's a short demo video showing the work with comments in Lunacy.
 For details, go on reading.

 ![Comments explainer](/public/comments-to-layers-1024.gif)